Bruges 4-Star Hotels

 building with attractive public rooms.

-"The Swan" claims to be a favorite of honeymooners.
-It has 22 bedrooms, a lounge
+"The Swan" (a member of the Luxury Hotels of the World group) claims to be a favorite of honeymooners.
+It has 24 bedrooms, a lounge

 that once served as a meeting room for the Guild of Tailors, and a vaulted 17th Century